radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/persistent-cache.md

 Figure 2.24: Invariant Attribute for Persistent Cache

-##### Inter-cluster Replication
+### Inter-cluster Replication

-This option should be enabled if you want to support replication between this persistent cache branch and a RadiantOne Universal Directory store in a different cluster.
+This option should be enabled if you want to support replication between this persistent cache branch and a RadiantOne Directory store in a different cluster.

 If inter-cluster replication is enabled, a replication journal is used to store changes that happen on the persistent cache branch.
 The replication journal is associated with the default LDAP data source defined as replicationjournal and root naming context named cn=replicationjournal.
 The RadiantOne leader node in the cluster associated with the persistent cache, publishes changes into the replication journal.
 The RadiantOne leader nodes in all other clusters (that are configured for inter-cluster replication) pick up changes from the replication journal to update their local replica.
 Persistent caches usually only publish changes into the replication journal (for other RadiantOne Universal Directory replicas in other clusters).
 There are some cases where persistent cache can accept changes from other clusters.

 >[!warning]
 >Changes that haven’t been picked up from the replicationjournal for 3 days are automatically purged.

-##### Accept Changes from Replicas
+### Accept Changes from Replicas

 For limited use cases where the only type of modify operations that client applications perform is updates to existing entries (no adds or deletes), the persistent cache can subscribe to these events.
 If the persistent cache should process attribute updates from RadiantOne Universal Directory replicas in other clusters, enable the Accept Changes from Replicas option and list the acceptable attributes in the Updateable Attributes from Replicas property.